-- Reinvesting in Freehold forest lands and manufacturing operations to ensure long-term economic benefits to our employees and local communities where we work and live. - Long-term management of the forest to increase the wood supply of high-quality Forest
+- Reinvesting in Freehold forest lands and manufacturing operations to ensure long-term economic benefits to our employees and local communities where we work and live. - Long-term management of the forest to increase the wood supply of high-quality Forest Products for our customers by ensuring that we always grow more wood than we harvest.
+Key to this strategy is a commitment to planting trees for more than 60 years.

-- Products for our Customers by ensuring thatG we always grow more wood than we harvest.ur Key to this strategy is a commitment to plantingtrees for more than 60 years. - Managing the forest for multiple values, including clean water, wildlife habitat, n biodiversity, and recreation. - Reducing waste in the forest to ensure we maximize the use of every tree harvested and reducing waste from manufacturing operations. - Reducing water consumption in manufacturing operations and exceeding water quality regulations. - Reducing air emissions, including reducing GHG emissions and increasing CO2 removals on all forest lands. - Developing strategies for adapting to a changing climate in the forest and manufacturing facilities.
+- Managing the forest for multiple values, including clean water, wildlife habitat, biodiversity, and recreation. - Reducing waste in the forest to ensure we maximize the use of every tree harvested and reducing waste from manufacturing operations. - Reducing water consumption in manufacturing operations and exceeding water quality regulations. - Reducing air emissions, including reducing GHG emissions and increasing CO2 removals on all forest lands. - Developing strategies for adapting to a changing climate in the forest and manufacturing facilities.

-In 2021, we published a comprehensive Forest Products Sustainability Report for the year 2020 to highlight our approach to sustainability.
-In 2022, we published a focused Environment, Social, and Governance (ESG) report for the Forest Supply Chain operations in 2021.
-To learn more, please visit www.jdirvingsustainability.com for a copy of our most recent reports.
+In 2023, we published our second annual focused Environment, Social and Governance (ESG) report for the Forest Supply Chain operations.
+The report provides comprehensive disclosure on material topics as we continue to evolve our reporting on ESG activities.
+To learn more, please visit www. jdirvingsustainability.com for a copy of our most recent report.

-REDUCING GREENHOUSE GAS EMISSIONS AND CARBON NEUTRALITY
+3.2 REDUCING GREENHOUSE GAS EMISSIONS AND CARBON NEUTRALITY